bgin/RF-EMT/README.md

 ## Contributing

 Contributions are welcome, especially from those with expertise in:
-- Radar and EO system modeling
+- Radar,Telecommunication and Radioengineering systems
 - High-performance computing (SIMD, CUDA)
 - Numerical methods and scientific computing